-There is no word on the storage variants of the two phones.
+There’s no word on the storage variants of the two phones.
 Google could go one of two ways.
-It could release just one storage variant of each phone, like it did with the Pixel 5 or it could have two storage variants each like the earlier Pixel phones.
+It could release just one storage variant of each phone like it did with the Pixel 5 or it could have two storage variants each like the earlier Pixel phones.
 It seems more likely that Google will stick with just one storage variant per phone.

 The pricing of the Pixel 6 phones also remains a mystery for now.
-Google has dabbled in both value for money and top-of-the-line pricing in the Pixel history.
+Google has dabbled in both value for money and top-of-the-line pricing in Pixel’s history.
 So it would be interesting to see which way Google leans this year.
-Having said that, since we are hearing that Google is going the premium route with the larger Pixel, we may see a flagship-level price tag on the Pro.
+Having said that, since we’re hearing that Google is going the premium route with the larger Pixel, we may see a flagship-level price tag on the Pro.
 Even the standard variant will be on the higher end of the spectrum, so don’t hold your breath on getting a budget price tag.

 The design of the Pixel 6 series is expected to be one of its most interesting aspects.
-The leaked CAD-based renders of both Pixel 6 and Pixel 6 Pro show that Google is planning to go with a striking new design.
+The official images of the Pixel 6 and Pixel 6 Pro that Google showed off have a striking new design.
 The two phones will employ a two-tone design with a black camera bump covering the entire width of the back.
 The two colors on the back of the phone will be divided by this bump.
 The space above the camera strip can be used to identify the two phones.
 The phone with more blank space above the camera bar is the Pixel 6 Pro.

 Overall, the bold and unique design of the Pixel 6 series will certainly help it distinguish itself from other Android phones on the market.
-With many smartphone makers playing relatively safe with the designs of their phones, it is nice to see Google leading from the front.
+With many smartphone makers playing relatively safe with the designs of their phones, it’s nice to see Google leading from the front.

 Internals: Processor, Display, and more

 Another interesting aspect of the upcoming Pixel phones is going to be their processor.
-Google is allegedly using its own ‘GS101’ silicon in the two phones.
-This custom chip seems to be code-named “Whitechapel” and the name was also spotted in a code-change submitted to the Android Open Source Project (AOSP).
+Google is confirmed to be using its own Google Tensor silicon in the two phones.
+This custom chip seems to be code-named “Whitechapel” — as spotted in a code-change submitted to the Android Open Source Project (AOSP).

-The specifics of the chip are unknown right now but it is reportedly being made in partnership with Samsung and will use the high-end Mali-G78 GPU.
-It is the same GPU that powers Samsung’s Exynos variant of the Galaxy S21 phone.
+The specifics of the chip are unknown right now but it’s reportedly being made in partnership with Samsung and will use the high-end Mali-G78 GPU.
+It’s the same GPU that powers Samsung’s Exynos variant of the Galaxy S21 phone.
 The Tensor chip will take the AI and ML capabilities of the Pixel 6 and Pixel 6 Pro to the next level.
 The Verge reported the Tensor chip can supposedly record 4K 30fps video in HDR while being capable of applying HDRNet to every single frame.
 It can also help reduce blur in photos and help shoot images at higher speeds.

-In other specifications, Google Pixel 6 is rumored to feature a 6.4-inch flat display with an in-display fingerprint sensor.
-Additionally, the phone is said to support wireless charging, and pack bottom-firing stereo speakers and USB Type-C port.
+In other specifications, the Google Pixel 6 is rumored to feature a 6.4 inch 90Hz flat display with an in-display fingerprint sensor.
+Additionally, the phone is said to support wireless charging, and pack bottom-firing stereo speakers and a USB Type-C port.
 It will measure roughly 158.6mm x 74.8mm x 8.9mm (11.8mm with the camera bump).
 8GB of RAM with 128/256GB of onboard storage is what we’re hearing along with a large 4614mAh battery.

-The Pixel 6 Pro will reportedly pack a 6.67-inch curved AMOLED screen with an in-display fingerprint sensor.
-It is also said to include dual stereo speakers, and support faster wireless charging with the Pixel Stand.
+The Pixel 6 Pro will reportedly pack a 6.67 inch 120Hz curved AMOLED screen with an in-display fingerprint sensor.
+It’s also said to include dual stereo speakers, and support faster wireless charging with the Pixel Stand.
 The 6 Pro will measure roughly 163.9 x 75.8 x 8.9mm (11.5mm with camera bump).
 Just like the display size, the RAM is also being bumped up to 12GB on the Pro variant along with 128/256/512GB of onboard storage.
 The battery will be slightly larger at 5000mAh.

 On the software front, Android 12 is pretty much a certainty for both Pixel 6 and the 6 Pro.
-The new Android version that is currently in beta will come with the Material You design language and the wallpaper-based UX theming.
+The new Android version that’s currently in beta will come with the Material You design language and the wallpaper-based UX theming.
 It will also pack a privacy dashboard to show which apps are using your phone’s camera, microphone, or location.
-Additionally, it will pack a number of other useful features.
+Additionally, it will have a number of other useful features.

 Cameras have long been a key component of the Pixel lineup.
-It is the camera prowess of Pixel phones that drives a lot of buying decisions.
-Hopefully, that continues with the Pixel 6 and 6 Pro.
-While there have been some rumors about the camera specifications, the actual camera quality will only be known after the release of these two phones.
+It’s the camera prowess of Pixel phones that drives a lot of buying decisions.
+Hopefully, that will continue with the Pixel 6 and 6 Pro.
+While Google has revealed some information about the cameras on both phones, the actual camera quality, and specifics will only be known after the release of these two phones.

 XDA’s Wishlist for the Pixel 6 series

-Thanks to the various rumors and leaks, we already know all this about the two phones.
-But from the things that are still a mystery, here is what we would like to see in the Pixel 6 and Pixel 6 Pro.
+Thanks to the various rumors and leaks, we already know a lot about the two phones.
+But from the things that are still a mystery, here’s what we would like to see in the Pixel 6 and Pixel 6 Pro.

 High refresh rate display

-While Google made a significant jump in the Pixel 5’s battery capacity, there is still scope for improvement.
+While Google made a significant jump in the Pixel 5’s battery capacity, there’s still scope for improvement.
 Given that Pixel phones don’t normally come with crazy-fast charging speeds, seeing a 4,500mAh or 5,000mAh battery would certainly make a lot of people, including us, very happy.

 No more hardware issues

-So this is everything that has been rumored or leaked by credible sources about the Pixel 6 phones over the last couple of months.
-Since the launch of the new Pixel phones is still a few months away, we would very likely hear a lot more in the coming weeks and months.
+So this is everything that’s been confirmed, rumored, or leaked by credible sources about the Pixel 6 phones over the last couple of months.
+Since the launch of the new Pixel phones is still a few months away, we will very likely hear a lot more in the coming weeks and months.
 We’ll continue to update this article as we know more details.